By Wendy Stoltz / Last Modified On January 15, 2023

 The next time we take a gluten-free Disneyland trip we are going to try some new things.
 When we do, I'll update this post.

 My friend Chandice from This Vivacious Life also went to Disneyland, you can read her post on Disneyland Gluten-Free & California Adventure Gluten-Free.
-If you are looking for more gluten-free friendly travel destinations check out my post on Gluten-Free Florence.

 What gluten-free foods at Disneyland have you tried?
 Anything we should add to our list?